 Over the first few weeks in school, we will be focusing on settling the children in to their new environment.
-If the teacher has any concerns, she will talk to you about them as soon as possible.
-Likewise, if you have any problems or questions, do come in and speak to the teacher, or if that is difficult because of work commitments, you can contact them through the DOJO or have a chat with her over the telephone.
+You will receive a 'certificate' to let you know how your child has settled at the end of this period.
+However, if the teacher has any concerns, she will talk to you about them as soon as possible.
+Likewise, if you have any problems or questions, do come in and speak to the teacher, or if that is difficult because of work commitments, you can have a chat with her over the telephone.

-We hope that you and your child will be happy at Banks Road, and that we can work in close partnership with you throughout their time with us.
+We hope that you and your child will be happy at Banks Road, and that we can work in close partnership with you throughout their stay with us.
 If any problems or concerns arise, do come and discuss them with either the class teacher or the head teacher.
-If we are unaware that you or your child are unhappy, we cannot begin to address the issue; and unhappy children do not enjoy learning.
+If we don't know that you or your child are unhappy, we cannot begin to address the issue; and unhappy children do not enjoy learning.
+That is not what any of us want for the children.